 Foreign exchange risk

 GBIM does not consider foreign exchange risk to be substantive.
-GBIM holds assets invested in foreign currencies in client portfolios, where there is no foreign exchange hedge back into Sterling, which could mean these asset values are at risk, in the event of an increase in Sterling values.
-GBIM also holds portfolios held in other currencies, and the calculation of the management charges on the value of the portfolio could be lower, based on foreign exchange movements.
-Both these scenarios relate to a small proportion of total value of assets held.
+GBIM controls assets invested in foreign currencies in client portfolios, where there is no foreign exchange hedge back into Sterling, which could mean these asset values are at risk, in the event of an increase in Sterling values.
+GBIM also manages portfolios held in other currencies, and the calculation of the management charges on the value of the portfolio could be lower, based on foreign exchange movements.
+Both these scenarios relate to a small proportion of total value of assets controlled.

 As mentioned in Section 2 above, the firm has a requirement to carry out internal capital adequacy assessments.
 GBIM has a process of monitoring its capital resource availability with comprehensive analysis of its capital requirements and potential risk exposures carried out within the firm’s Internal Capital Adequacy Assessment Process (ICAAP).